MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 In two very different talks, both Tristan Handy and Andrea Kopitz teach us that accepted knowledge is effectively the building of organisational consensus.
 Andrea's comment around creating some documentation - even if only temporarily useful - is often better than no documentation at all.
 It re-iterated to me also the importance of being assertive and descriptive in documentation to allow others to challenge, so that together we may reach a better consensus.

-On a more technical level, I took away from many talks the success teams had encountered by consolidating the knowledge and business logic of data domain and insight generation within their DBT projects, and how this had promoted more transparency and trust between consumers and producers / curators of data.
+On a more technical level, many talks focused on the success teams encountered by consolidating the knowledge and business logic of data domain and insight generation within their DBT projects, and how this had promoted more transparency and trust between consumers and producers of data.

 ### The Right Testing Matters